The benefits of yoga

 “This twist provides a more substantial twist than seated or supine twists,” notes Weiss.
 In this lunge, your forward foot should be directly over your knee, and you should be up on the ball of your back foot.
 Your back leg should be straight.

-- To twist, put your hands in prayer position and twist towards your bent leg, pressing your arm on the outside of the bent leg.
+- To twist, put your hands in prayer position and twist toward your bent leg, pressing your arm on the outside of the bent leg.

 - Come out of the pose, switch sides, and repeat.